 My Journey Through Vancouver

 I moved to Canada in 2021.
 Alongside the adjustments to work, culture, and weather, there was something simpler I missed, that was driving.
 In India, it had been my way of unwinding, a space for solitude and spontaneity.
 That changed in October 2022, when I earned my Class 5 license.
-With it came more than permission to drive, that gave me back a part of myself.
+With it came more than just permission to drive, it gave me back a part of myself.

 Before You Begin: How To Read This Story